rubyonjets/jets/docs/_docs/database/activerecord.md

 ## Aurora Database Support

-Since Aurora should work since it is MySQL compatible.
+Aurora should work since it is MySQL compatible.
 Note, with Aurora, your Lambda functions must be configured with a VPC.

 {% include prev_next.md %}